atesgoral/ates.dev/src/posts/2024-12-30-dweet-bitmap/index.md

 Note that we're now using the "final expression" slot of the `for` loop to do the rendering.
 This slot doesn't have to be only used for incrementing/decrementing a loop variable.
-We've left the `X=i&7` assigned within the loop because we then don't have to create an empty loop body with a `;` character and we don't need to use a `,` operator with the final expression.
+We've left the `X=i&7` assignment within the loop because we then don't have to create an empty loop body with a `;` character and we don't need to use a `,` operator within the final expression.

 Also note a common trick where we can store the value of an expression while we use it for the first time, as in `charCodeAt(Y=i>>3)`.